SlexAxton/css-colorguard/README.md

 ### CLI

-colorguard also ships with a CLI app.
+CSS Colorguard also ships with a CLI app.
 To see the available options, just run:

 ```bash
 $ colorguard --help